-But, the C64 palette still bothered me a bit, so back in 2007 I decided to do my own 16 color palette.
+The C64 palette is nice but still bothered me a bit, so back in 2007 I decided to do my own 16 color palette.
 After some great input from the guys over at the Pixelation forums, I eventually arrived at this current version, 20:

 Now a summary of the reasoning behind my color choices.
 Why so many darks?
 I like games with black backgrounds that don't interfere with the foreground characters, but it would be nice to be able to paint in some details, and I wanted both cold and warm choices here.
-Where's the skin tone?
-I had a plain skintone in the early version, but ended up having to merge it with the yellow.
-The yellow still sort of functions as a skin tone.
-It can be shaded or antialiased with the pink.
+Where's the light skin tone?
+I had a plain pink-ish skintone in the early version, but ended up having to merge it with the yellow.
+Yellow can be used as a stand-in and will come off as more pink with pink shading.
 There's no mid blue?
 I opted for a sky blue and ocean blue instead, because I thought they'd be more useful in games.
 No purple?
 This is not a text console palette, and I think purple is a somewhat obnoxious color which is too exotic to warrant a place here.

 ' Arne Palette v20 Function FUseColor(i) Select i Case 0 SetColor 0, 0, 0 Case 1 SetColor 157, 157, 157 Case 2 SetColor 255, 255, 255 Case 3 SetColor 190, 38, 51 Case 4 SetColor 224, 111, 139 Case 5 SetColor 73, 60, 43 Case 6 SetColor 164, 100, 34 Case 7 SetColor 235, 137, 49 Case 8 SetColor 247, 226, 107 Case 9 SetColor 47, 72, 78 Case 10 SetColor 68, 137, 26 Case 11 SetColor 163, 206, 39 Case 12 SetColor 27, 38, 50 Case 13 SetColor 0, 87, 132 Case 14 SetColor 49, 162, 242 Case 15 SetColor 178, 220, 239 Default SetColor 255, 0, 255 ' Out of bounds, Magenta.
 End Select End Function